Order of Visit: High Point #13

 Tackling this summit was part of my thru-hike the Appalachian Trail, as 18 miles of this National Scenic Trail goes right through High Point State Park.
 For visitors who don’t want to hike quite that many miles though, I’d recommend starting a hike from the State Park Headquarters about 1.5 miles away from the summit.

 New Jersey is known to have a fairly large black bear presence, and I can vouch this is true!
-About a mile south of the State Park Headquarters (or 2.5 miles from the High Point monument), I saw two adult black bears lumbering off trail.
+About a mile south of the State Park Headquarters (or 2.5 miles from the High Point monument), I saw two adult black bears lumbering off the trail.

-The slower of the two bears was, without a doubt, the biggest bear I saw during my AT thru-hike, and possibly in my life.
+The slower of the two bears was, without a doubt, the biggest bear I saw during my Appalacahian Trail thru-hike, and possibly in my life.
 It was approximately 4.5 feet tall while walking on all fours!!
 Unfortunately, I didn’t get any photos as I was too surprised to pull my camera out in time.

 After my bear encounter, I alertly continued north on the Appalachian Trail and popped out of the forest near the Park Headquarters.
-After stopping to sign their visitor log, I was offered a free cold soda just for being a thru-hiker (talk about an incentive to stop by!!)
+While stopping to sign their visitor log, I was offered a free cold soda just for being a thru-hiker (talk about an incentive to stop by!!)

 From there, it was just another easy mile north to the observation deck above Lake Marcia (which, coincidentally is pronounced mar-SEE-ah, not marsh-a).
 This raised platform also provides great views to the north of the Veteran’s Memorial tower that sits upon the NJ’s highest natural point.

-My arrival coincided with the noon hour, so I decided the observation deck was the ideal spot for lunch and chatted up a few tourists, who cheerily asked me to take their photos.
-As I ate, I could also see and hear people enjoying the sunny day down at Marcia Lake, as I was nearly tempted to get off trail for a swim.
+My arrival coincided with the noon hour, so I decided the observation deck was the ideal spot for lunch and I chatted up a few tourists, who cheerily asked me to take their photos.

 Details